2001 FIA Sportscar Championship Spa

-The 2001 FIA Sportscar Championship Spa was the third race for the 2001 FIA Sportscar Championship season held at Circuit de Spa-Francorchamps and ran a distance of two hours and thirty minutes.
+The 2001 FIA Sportscar Championship Spa was the third race of the 2001 FIA Sportscar Championship season held at Circuit de Spa-Francorchamps.
+It was a timed event that ran for two hours and thirty minutes.
 It took place on May 13, 2001.

 Official results

 Class winners in bold.
 Cars failing to complete 75% of winner's distance marked as Not Classified (NC).